-- > marine disaster;
+- marine disaster;

+- terrorism;

-- > environmental accidents;
+- environmental accidents;

-- > cargo and property losses or damage;
+- cargo and property losses or damage;

-- > business interruptions caused by mechanical failure, human error, war, terrorism, political action in various countries, labor strikes or adverse weather conditions; and
+- business interruptions caused by mechanical failure, human error, war, terrorism, political action in various countries, labor strikes or adverse weather conditions; and

-- > piracy.
+- piracy.

 Any of these circumstances or events could increase our costs or lower our revenues.
-The involvement of our vessels in an environmental disaster may harm our reputation as a safe and reliable vessel owner and operator.
+The involvement of our vessels in an oil spill or other environmental disaster may harm our reputation as a safe and reliable vessel owner and operator.